Smith Deadlift

 Smith Deadlift Instructions

-- Bend down and grip the bar with an overhand grip, hands slightly wider than shoulder-width apart.
+- Squat down and grip the bar with hands just outside your knees, overhand grip.

 Smith Deadlift Form & Visual